 Starting balances exist only if you are transferring an existing business to Manager from another accounting system.
-In that case, you may need to set starting balances for suppliers to whom you already owe money or with whom you have credit balances.
+In that case, you may need to set starting balances for suppliers with or to whom, on your start date:

-If you have a credit balance with a supplier that is not related to a specific purchase invoice but can be applied to future purchase invoices, go to the Suppliers tab:
+If you have a credit balance with a supplier that is not related to a specific purchase invoice, but can be applied to future purchase invoices, go the Settings tab and click Starting Balances: